 Virginia Housing Development Authority (VHDA) (major) - The Authority was created as a political subdivision and instrumentality of the Commonwealth and is granted both politic and corporate powers by the Code of Virginia.
-The Governor appoints a majority of the Authority's board members and the remaining ex-officio. board members are Commonwealth may make grants to the Authority including, but not limited to, reserve which is a potential financial benefit/burden to the primary government.
+The Governor appoints a majority of the Authority's board members and the remaining members are ex-officio.
+Commonwealth may make grants to the Authority including, but not limited to, reserve which is a potential financial funds, benefit/burden to the primary government.
 The Commonwealth is not legally obligated by the debt of the Authority.
-The Authority was created in the public interest to provide investment in and stimulate construction of low to moderate income housing which benefits the of the Commonwealth. administrative offices of the Authority are located at 601 South Belvidere Street, Richmond, Virginia 23220.
+The Authority was created in the public interest to provide investment in and stimulate construction of low to moderate income housing which benefits the Commonwealth. of the administrative offices of the Authority are located at 601 South Belvidere Street, Richmond, Virginia 23220.
 KPMG, LLP audits the Authority, and a separate report is issued.